 - Used to record and respond to your complaint

 If you do not provide us with sufficient information (such as your contact details) we may not be able to respond to your request.
 This information may be disclosed to service providers who do things on our behalf (e.g, mailing house) or to other third parties where it is required or allowed by law or where you have otherwise consented.
 We will not disclose your information to an overseas recipient.
 You may access the personal information we have collected, if we have retained it by telephoning 1800 010 800.

 Angas will investigate your complaint and attempt to resolve any issue that might have arisen in relation to the collection, use or destruction of personal information held by us about you.
 If you are still not satisfied with the outcome then Angas will engage in conciliation or other processes commenced in accordance with the Australian Privacy Principles.

-For more information about privacy in general, you can visit the Australian Information Commissioner’s website at www.oaic.gov.au
+For more information about privacy in general, you can visit the website of the Office of the Australian Information Commissioner at oaic.gov.au.